cloud-custodian/cloud-custodian/README.md

 $ custodian run -s out policy.yml
 ```

-You can run Cloud Custodian with a policy in Docker as well
+You can run Cloud Custodian via Docker as well:

 ```shell
 # Download the image